Charlene999/CEN3031-Destiny-Finder/Sprint-2-Reflections/Sprint2.md

 }
 ```

-### Skill API Endpoints
+### Spell API Endpoints
-#### POST /skills/create
+#### POST /spells/create
-Creates and returns the skill with a 201 Created status if the user is an admin, otherwise returns a 403 Forbidden status.
+Creates and returns the spell with a 201 Created status if the user is an admin, otherwise returns a 403 Forbidden status.
 The user is identified via the token from the request body.
 Fails with a 500 status if the user could not be found or unexpected errors ocurred.
-The ```LevelReq``` and ```ClassReq``` values should correspond to what level and class the character must have before obtaining this skill.
+The ```LevelReq``` and ```ClassReq``` values should correspond to what level and class the character must have before obtaining this spell.

 Example Request:
 ```